zettsu-t/cppMockgen/howToUse.md

    undefined and they are surely not referred.
 1. All constructors of the class are defined ("=default" is available in C++11) or not declared in LLVM.
-It is not allowed that they are declared but not defined because it interferes the rule 2.
+It is not allowed that they are declared but not defined because it interferes the condition 2.

 ### Name generated files